 Frico are super with a slightly sweet fizzy wine like Asti Spumante, prosecco, Champagne, or beer.

-2) Mix the ingredients in a bowl.
+- Shape.
+Grate the cheese on a box grater using the large holes.
+Mix the ingredients in a bowl.
 Scoop the cheese mix 1 tablespoon at a time and make 1 tablespoon piles on the parchment or silpat.
-Press each mound to less than 1/8" high, and leave at least 1/4" between piles.
+Press each mound to less than ⅛ inch (3.2 mm) high, and leave at least ¼ inch (6.4 mm) between piles.
 Don't make them too thick or they will be chewy rather than crispy.

-4) Bake about 8 to 10 minutes on the middle grate of the oven until bubbly and slightly golden.
+- Close the lid and bake about 8 to 10 minutes on the middle grate of the oven until bubbly and slightly golden.
 If you use a dark colored baking sheet they will cook more quickly, so watch them carefully.
 If they brown too much they will be bitter.
 Take them away from the heat and let them cool for no more than a minute, then work them loose from the parchment paper (easy to do) or the oiled surface (a little trickier) with a thin spatula.
 Cool for about 15 minutes on paper towels to absorb any oil that was on the cooking surface or that has exuded from the cheese.
-If you have more than one batch to bake you can use the parchment more than once.
+If you have more than one batch to bake, you can use the parchment more than once.